hippohippo-ai/AIDualChat/README.md

 - **File Attachments**: Attach and send local files (text, images, etc.) to the models.
 - **Session Management**: Save and load the complete state of an agent (model, system prompt, history) to a JSON file.
 - **Real-time Token Counts**: Monitor token usage for the last turn and the total session for each agent.
-- **Improved Markdown Rendering**: Responses are rendered with improved markdown support for headings, blockquotes, code blocks, bold, italic, and strikethrough text.
+- **Improved Markdown Rendering**: Responses are rendered with improved markdown support for headings, blockquotes, code blocks, bold, italic, and strikethrough text, using inline styles for better compatibility with the display component.
+- **Fixed Doubled Input**: Resolved an issue where user input messages would sometimes appear twice in the chat display.
+- **Robust Gemini API Content Handling**: Improved the internal handling of message objects from the Gemini API for more stable chat history management.
 - **Separated Conversation Logging**: All interactions for each agent are automatically saved to a separate, timestamped session log file.
 - **UI Conveniences**: Features collapsible sidebars (left sidebar collapsed by default) and a configurable minimum window size (1000x800) for a better user experience.

+## Known Issues

+- **Text Selection**: Due to limitations of the `tkhtmlview.HTMLLabel` component, selecting and copying text directly from the chat display may not work reliably.

+---

+## 已知问题

+- **文本选择**: 由于 `tkhtmlview.HTMLLabel` 组件的限制，直接从聊天显示中选择和复制文本可能无法可靠工作。

 ## Setup and Installation